An Exegetical Commentary

 2― BECAUSE HIS JUDGMENTS ARE TRUE AND RIGHTEOUS; for He has judged the great harlot who was corrupting the earth with her immorality, and HE HAS AVENGED THE BLOOD OF HIS BOND-SERVANTS ON HER."

-He has judged the great harlot who was corrupting: Grk. phtheirō, impf. act. ind., means to destroy, ruin, corrupt or spoil.
-In ancient Greek literature phtheirō is used to speak of ruining financially, destroying a marriage, seducing a virgin, breaking the rules of a contest, corrupting someoneís morals or religion with erroneous teaching or immorality, or ruining something by misleading tactics. the earth with her immorality: Grk. porneia.
+He has judged the great harlot who was corrupting: Grk. phtheirō, impf., means to destroy, ruin, corrupt or spoil.
+In ancient Greek literature phtheirō is used to speak of ruining financially, destroying a marriage, seducing a virgin, breaking the rules of a contest, corrupting someone's morals or religion with erroneous teaching or immorality, or ruining something by misleading tactics. the earth with her immorality: Grk. porneia.
 See 17:2 on "immorality."

-HE HAS AVENGED: Grk. ekdikeō, aor. act. ind., means to avenge someone, procure justice for someone, take vengeance or punish for some wrong.
-THE BLOOD OF HIS BOND-SERVANTS: a designation of the saints that occurs eight times in Revelation (1:1; 2:20; 7:3; 11:18; 19:2, 5; 22:3, 6; cf. Acts 2:18; Eph 6:6; 1Pet 2:16).
-Although the Greek text uses the standard word for a Roman slave, it is more likely that the Hebrew concept of a servant of the Lord is intended.
+HE HAS AVENGED: Grk. ekdikeō, aor., means to avenge someone, procure justice for someone, take vengeance or punish for some wrong.
+THE BLOOD: Grk. haima, blood that circulates in a body, here of humans.
+The noun has a variety of figurative uses and here denotes spilling of blood by violence.
+OF HIS BOND-SERVANTS: pl. of Grk. doulos can mean either slave or servant.
+In the LXX doulos translates the Heb. word ebed, which similarly described someone enslaved after being captured in war or in order to pay a debt, whether voluntarily or involuntarily (cf. Ex 21:7; Lev 25:39, 44, 47).
+In addition, ebed identified those who served God, especially service in the temple (DNTT 3:593ff).
+The noun is used in Revelation as a designation of Yeshua followers (cf. Acts 2:18; Eph 6:6; 1Pet 2:16).
+The Hebrew concept of a servant of the Lord is intended here.
 Spiritual leaders of Israel were known by other descriptive titles, but the greatest honor of all was to be called a servant of God.
-Being a bond-servant is more than simply being born again, but being consecrated to God and devoted to righteousness (Rom 6:18).
+Being a servant is more than simply being born again, but being consecrated to God and devoted to righteousness (Rom 6:18).

 3― And a second time they said, "Hallelujah!
 HER SMOKE RISES UP FOREVER AND EVER."